chefdommm/Fin-Tech-Assignment-1/README.md

 - there is limit of $1,000,000.00 that can be converted in bitcoin.

-* Which technologies are they currently using, and how are they implementing them?
+<pre>Which technologies are they currently using, and how are they implementing them? </pre>

 Mogo Finance Technology Inc.is using up to 47 different tech products and services and 68 diffent technologies  to provide a streamline fortified service to thier users.